 2012 Benefit Gala Performance - Photo by Norbert Schramm

-Angela Chiang, Jordan Cowan, Joel Dear, Christian Erwin, Kate Gauthier, Jennifer Gruver, Line Haddad, Eliot Halverson, Jessica Huot, Valerie Levine, Corley Lovett, Stephanie Spencer, Tara Nicole Stamm, Matt Thomas, Conor Wagar and Sally Jeanne Watkins.
-Figures performers Kate Mangiardi and Wendy Wilke.
+Armen Agaian, Jake Bennett, Avidan Brown, Angela Chiang, Jordan Cowan, Joel Dear, Christian Erwin, Kate Gauthier, Tyrrell Gene, Jennifer Gruver, Line Haddad, Eliot Halverson, Jessica Huot, Valerie Levine, Liz Schmidt, Tara Nicole Stamm, Matt Thomas, Conor Wagar and Sally Jeanne Watkins.
+Figures performer Kate Mangiardi.

 Guest Performers: Kiira Korpi, Elladj Baldé, Mauro Bruni, Ross Miner, Evegeni Plushenko, Rohene Ward and special guest Mark Mitchell.